This section gives a short introduction to the user interface of KaDeck and how to connect to a server and monitor the records of a stream.

-KaDeck has four main screens:
+KaDeck has eight main views:

-- Cluster Overview
+- Connection Overview

 - Info screen

-You can add additional connection details like the Schema Registry address and security configurations.
+Apache Kafka only: You can add additional connection details like the Schema Registry address and security configurations.

-Note that records from all partitions are being displayed.
-If you want to view records from only one specific partition, click the partition toggle switch in the filter/partition section below the main menu bar to switch all partitions off and toggle the partition of interest back on by clicking on it.
+Note that records from all partitions/shards are being displayed.
+If you want to view records from only one specific partition/shard, click the partition toggle switch in the filter/partition section below the main menu bar to switch all partitions off and toggle the partition of interest back on by clicking on it.
 This is a convenient way of activating just one partition if your topic contains multiple partitions.

-You can sort records by clicking on the column header: ascending, descending and no sorting.
+You can sort records by clicking on the column header: ascending, descending, and no sorting.

-Click on the record to open the detail view.
+Click on the record to open the Detail View.